-If this happens at the Emergency Department, the patient and family members should be given a card with details of the date, time, location etc of a follow-up appointment.
-This is known as the 'Card Before You Leave' service.
+If this happens at the Emergency Department, the patient and family member/carer should be given a card with details of the date, time, location etc of a follow-up appointment.

-Make sure you clearly understand what the arrangements are and encourage your family member to attend.
+Make sure you clearly understand what the arrangements are and encourage your family member/person you care for to attend.
 If they do not attend the appointment and you are concerned about them, contact the GP or the telephone number on the card.